 - Pain that worsens when bending, lifting or straining

 Risk Factors For Developing A Disc Injury

 There are a variety of predisposing risk factors including being overweight or obese, inadequate supporting muscular strength, ageing, poor posture (rounded shoulders, forward head position, pelvic tilt, pelvic unleveling, scoliosis), incorrect lifting techniques as well as occupations that require prolonged sitting that may enhance your chances of suffering disc injuries.
-If you’re also suffering additional symptoms including saddle paraesthesia, bowel/bladder dysfunction, neurological deficit, sudden onset of pain following a traumatic event or presence of significant muscle atrophy (weakness and wasting) than it is recommended for you to consult immediate medical attention.
+If you’re suffering additional symptoms including saddle paraesthesia, bowel/bladder dysfunction, neurological deficit, sudden onset of pain following a traumatic event or presence of significant muscle atrophy (weakness and wasting) than it’s recommended that you consult immediate medical attention.

 Depending upon the exact cause of you pain, location and pathophysiology there are a variety of techniques to treat a disc bulge.

 - Manual joint manipulation involves moving joints to realign & reposition to therefore reduce pressure upon a disc bulge.

 - Joint mobilisation is a gentle treatment option in cases that are particularly acute and severe.
 Mobilisation involves stretching and opening joints to improve overall movement and assist tissue healing.